crypt0rr/kb/content/tools/framework/netexec/nxc-ldap/index.md

                         AES key to use for Kerberos Authentication (128 or 256 bits) --kdcHost KDCHOST     FQDN of the domain controller.
 If omitted it will use the domain part (FQDN) specified in the target parameter

-Servers:
+Certificate:
-  Options for nxc servers
+  Options for certificate authentication

-  --server {http,https}
-                        use the selected server (default: https) --server-host HOST    IP to bind the server to (default: 0.0.0.0) --server-port PORT    start the server on the specified port --connectback-host CHOST
-                        IP for the remote system to connect back to
+  --pfx-cert PFXCERT    Use certificate authentication from pfx file .pfx --pfx-base64 PFXB64   Use certificate authentication from pfx file encoded in base64 --pfx-pass PFXPASS    Password of the pfx certificate --pem-cert PEMCERT    Use certificate authentication from PEM file --pem-key PEMKEY      Private key for the PEM format

 Modules:
   Options for nxc modules

-  -M MODULE, --module MODULE
-                        module to use
+  -M, --module MODULE   module to use
   -o MODULE_OPTION [MODULE_OPTION ...]
                         module options
+  -L, --list-modules [LIST_MODULES]
-  -L, --list-modules    list available modules --options             display module options
+                        list available modules
+  --options             display module options

 Retrieve hash on the remote DC: